Tight Regret Bounds for Infinite-armed Linear Contextual Bandits: Introduction

 \section{Introduction}

-Linear contextual bandit is a class of sequential decision making problems with an extensive history of research in both machine learning and operations research \citep{abbasi2011improved,chu2011contextual,auer2002using,rusmevichientong2010linearly,dani2008stochastic,li2019near}.
+Linear contextual bandit is an important class of sequential decision making problems with an extensive history of research in both machine learning and operations research \citep{abbasi2011improved,chu2011contextual,auer2002using,rusmevichientong2010linearly,dani2008stochastic,li2019near}.
 In the linear contextual bandit problem, a player makes sequential decisions over $T$ time periods.
-At each time period $t$, an \emph{action set} $D_t\subseteq\mathbb R^d$ is provided; the player would select an \emph{action} $x_t\in D_t$, and subsequently receive a \emph{reward} $r_t$ parameterized as
+At each time period $t$, an \emph{action set} $D_t\subseteq\mathbb R^d$ is provided; the player selects an \emph{action} $x_t\in D_t$, and subsequently receives a \emph{reward} $r_t$ parameterized as

-where $\theta\in\mathbb R^d$ is a fixed but unknown regression model, and $\{\xi_t\}$ are independent centered sub-Gaussian noise variables with variance proxy 1.
+where $\theta\in\mathbb R^d$, $\|\theta\|_2\leq 1$ is a fixed but unknown parameter vector, and $\{\xi_t\}$ are independent centered sub-Gaussian noise variables with the variance proxy 1.
 The performance is evaluated by the cumulative \emph{regret}, defined as

-The objective of this paper is to design algorithms that achieve the \emph{optimal} expected regret under the worst case, when the action sets $\{D_t\}$ are \emph{infinite} (i.e., $|D_t|=\infty$).
-Our main results and comparison with existing work are summarized in the next section.
+The objective of this paper is to design an algorithm that achieves the \emph{optimal} expected regret under the worst case, when the action sets $\{D_t\}$ are \emph{infinite} (i.e., $|D_t|=\infty$).
+In the next sections, we give a rigorous definitions of policy and action domains studied in this paper.
+We also discuss (informally) our main results, and compare them with existing results in the literature.